fuentej/CrewChief/LESSONS_LEARNED.md

 3. Fuzzing tests with randomly truncated JSON
 4. Performance tests to ensure repair logic doesn't add significant overhead

+## Lessons for Multi-Step LLM Integration

+### When to Use Multiple Requests Instead of Repair
+While JSON repair is powerful, sometimes it's better to request data in smaller pieces:

+1. **For complex structured responses:** Request each major field separately rather than everything at once
+2. **For content that's inherently variable:** LLM responses vary in length; asking for fixed-size pieces is more predictable
+3. **For local/fast LLMs:** Since there's no network latency, multiple requests are cheap - worth it for reliability
+4. **When repair becomes complex:** If repair logic is getting convoluted, split into simpler focused requests

+### Trade-offs
+- **Pros:** Simpler repair logic, better chance of complete data, easier to validate each piece
+- **Cons:** Multiple round-trips (minor cost for local LLMs), need to orchestrate fallback requests carefully

+For CrewChief's `track-prep`, we use both approaches:
+1. **Primary request:** Ask for complete `TrackPrepChecklist` with all fields (fast path)
+2. **Fallback requests:** If fields are empty/missing, make targeted requests for just those fields (robustness)

+This hybrid approach gives us both speed and reliability.

 ## Conclusion
 Integrating with external LLM services requires defensive programming.
 Responses may be incomplete, malformed, or wrapped in unexpected formatting.
-A robust solution layers multiple recovery strategies and validates at each step, allowing graceful degradation when ideal conditions aren't met.
+A robust solution layers multiple recovery strategies:
+1. Try to parse responses as-is
+2. Repair truncated/malformed JSON
+3. Fill missing fields with defaults
+4. Make targeted fallback requests for missing data

+The key lessons:
-The key lesson: **never trust external data to be in the exact format you expect**.
-Build in recovery mechanisms and detailed logging to help diagnose issues when they occur.
+- **Never trust external data** to be in the exact format you expect
+- **Build in recovery mechanisms** at multiple levels
+- **Validate at each step** - don't assume a fix will work
+- **For local services, don't optimize for latency** - multiple requests can improve reliability significantly
+- **Always handle markdown** - even when you ask for raw JSON, you'll get markdown wrapped responses